mturchin/hmobile-healthMarketPlace/README.md

 The project is the WebAPI to h-mobile posted here https://github.com/raynman1/hmobile.
 The whole application won the hackathon 2018 conducted by T-Mobile 2018
 #Hacksgiving #tmobile

-You can use Visual Studio 2017 to compile this
+You can use Visual Studio 2017 to compile this.

 Swagger implementation is already there. <root url>/swagger You may need to run Install-Package Swashbuckle.AspNetCore.Swagger -Version 4.0.1 from Packager Console.